 While these tools are not technically part of your fireplace, they are all essential for safety.
 Make sure your fire extinguisher is fully charged and accessible.
 Change the batteries in your smoke and CO detectors, and remind yourself to check these monthly throughout the fall and winter.

-Proper fireplace and chimney maintenance are essential for your safety.
-If you're looking for a professional to come care for your fireplace, contact Hassle Free Home Services.
+Protect your family's safety with proper fireplace and chimney maintenance.
+Want a professional to come care for your fireplace?
+Contact Hassle Free Home Services.
 We offer fireplace maintenance as a part of our monthly and seasonal home maintenance packages.